mingzhao1103/Covid19_R/README.md

-## The Effects of Booster on Weekly New Covid-19 Cases at the County Level in the U.S
+## The Effects of Booster on Weekly New Covid-19 Cases at the County Level

 #### Project Goal